-dynamics (up to ten quarters), whereas exchange rate responses vary also in the longer-term (up to 20 quarters).
-Focusing on trough/peak responses, we find no evidence for a steady increase or decline in the strength of spillover effects in the data - rather these evolve in cycles.
-Roughly, we find weaker international effects in the aftermath of the global financial crisis compared to the rest of the sample period.
-This could be either explained domestically by noting diminishing effects of large scale asset purchase programs on the US economy or by global trends such as changes in trade and financial globalization, which we will analyze in more detail in the next section.
+Summing up, we find evidence for time variation in US domestic responses as well as for international reactions of selected quantities.
+Specifically, output, exchange rates and, most no-tably, equity price responses vary considerably throughout all regions.
+To be precise, variation in international output and equity price effects mostly regard short- to medium-term dynamics (up to 10 quarters), whereas exchange rate responses vary also in the longer term (up to 20 quarters).
+Focusing on trough and peak responses, we find no evidence for a steady increase or decline in the strength of spillover effects in the data-rather these evolve in cycles.
+Roughly, we find weaker international effects in the aftermath of the global financial crisis compared with the rest of the sample period.
+This could be explained either domestically by noting diminishing effects of large-scale asset purchase programmes on the US economy or by global trends such as changes in trade and financial globalization, which we shall analyse in more detail in the next section.